The Arts Council of Mendocino County is excited to invite proposals for this year’s Get Arts in the Schools Program (GASP) arts enrichment grant.

-Email your application to email@example.com with “GASP Application” in the subject line.
-Include a forwarded email from the teacher you are proposing to work with indicating that they have discussed the project with you and accept the proposal.
+Email your application to firstname.lastname@example.org with “GASP Application” in the subject line.
+Include a Teacher Request Form from teacher you are proposing to work with indicating that they have discussed the project with you and accept the proposal.

 Panel Review and Award Notification

 Artist applications will be evaluated by a review panel appointed by MCOE and ACMC and assessed according to the following criteria: